-Our Social Work training is based on the All Wales Assessment Framework for Social Work, which incorporates the National Occupational Standards for Social Work.
-Students will work to the Care Council for Wales Code of Professional Practice for Social Care.
+Our social work training is based on the All Wales Assessment Framework for Social Work, which incorporates the National Occupational Standards for Social Work.
+Students will work to Social Care Wales' Code of Professional Practice for Social Care.
 Students are required to register with the Care Council for Wales prior to starting the course and complete an enhanced DBS check on a yearly basis (additional costs apply).

 The social work course is split into two distinct areas: University study and work–based practice.
 Throughout your three years you will study a number of subjects relevant to social work.
 This theoretical learning will provide a foundation for the practice based element of the programme and each year you will undertake a Practice Learning Opportunity.

 Over the three years, you will experience a diverse range of teaching methods.
 The social work degree is taught through traditional methods such as lectures, group debate and presentations, as well as more experiential methods such as role play and courtroom debate, or online learning.
 In practice, you will learn and be assessed through supervision and direct observation.

 We are committed to involving people who use services and carers in the teaching and management of this social work degree.
 This means you’ll get a valuable insight into their personal experiences, to further prepare you for your career as a social worker.

 You must pass both theory and practice elements of the course to qualify as a social worker.